Looking Back: Joy of the Christian Blog Slog

 A site like CWT is a niche site, and they are unlikely to get huge traffic like those with topics that appeal to a wider audience.
 Visitors trend down during certain seasons but sometimes spike to exceptionally high levels.
 For example, this month there were slightly over 12,000 page views.
 The number of CWT visitors is ever-growing but currently averages about 8,000 monthly page views.

-I’m grateful to have the opportunity to provide information and inspiration to that many Christian writers on an ongoing basis.
+I’m grateful to have the opportunity to provide information and inspiration to many Christian writers on an ongoing basis.
 Thank you to all CWT readers.

 Readers Vote By Reading